edzhangsy/CS277/README.md

 Initially the PySEAL library was chosen for its ease of use being directly compatible with our setup written in Python.

->Note: Microsoft SEAL library does not come with working with Tensors directly.
+>Note: Microsoft SEAL library does not work with Tensors out of the box.

 Since PySEAL simply invokes a python wrapper to the [Microsoft SEAL](https://github.com/microsoft/SEAL) library, we will have to modify futher if we want to use it on Tensors.

-Below are the directions for running PySEAL and for more information visit the [PySEAL](https://github.com/Lab41/PySEAL/tree/master) GitHub repository.
+Below are the directions for running PySEAL and for more information, visit the [PySEAL](https://github.com/Lab41/PySEAL/tree/master) GitHub repository.

 #### Installation